ryanaukes/FreeDeck-5x3-PCB/README.md

 # FreeDeck-5x3-PCB
 This is my PCB design for the 5x3 FreeDeck

+DISCLAIMER:
+Currently I am having problems with one of my builds.
+I am not sure what the problem is.
+Soon some other people will try making a 5x3 FreeDeck with this pcb.
+Jopefully they can help me solve the problem.
+Probably there is just something wrong with my particular build, but it might also be a power issue when using 15 screens.

 You will need:
 - Arduino Pro Micro (32u4 16mhz 5v)
 - 2x 74HC4067 Multiplexer Breakout Board